searxng/searxng/docs/admin/installation-nginx.rst

          }

-      If not already exists, create a folder for the unix sockets, which can be used by the searx account:
+      If not already exists, create a folder for the unix sockets, which can be used by the SearXNG account:

       .. code:: bash